mohsenmodhej/modhej-script/README.md

 - Handling Stdout using `out_*` functions
 - Shutdown event system

-### Pashmak problems
+### Modhej-Script problems

 - Low speed
 - ...

 ### hello world!
-this is a simple hello world script in pashmak:
+this is a simple hello world script in Modhej-Script:

 ```bash
 println('hello world')
 ```

 ## Online interpreter
-if you want to test pashmak without installing and need to run it online, go to [Pashmak online interpreter](https://pashmak-parsampsh.fandogh.cloud/)
+if you want to test Modhej-Script without installing and need to run it online, go to Modhej-Script online interpreter

 ## Authors
-pashmak is written by [parsampsh](https://github.com/parsampsh) and [contributors](https://github.com/pashmaklang/pashmak/graphs/contributors)
+Modhej-Script is written by [Mohsen Modhej](https://github.com/mohsenmodhej)

 ## Contributing
 if you want to contribute to this project, read [Contributing Guide](CONTRIBUTING.md)

 ## Changelog
-to see pashmak versions changelog, read [Changelog](CHANGELOG.md)
+to see Modhej-Script versions changelog, read [Changelog](CHANGELOG.md)

 ## Security Policy
-if you detected an bug or vulnearability, read [Pashmak Security Policy](/SECURITY.md).
+if you detected an bug or vulnearability, read [Modhej-Script Security Policy](/SECURITY.md).

 ## Documentation
-read the Documentation to learn pashmak in [`doc folder`](/doc).
+read the Documentation to learn Modhej-Script in [`doc folder`](/doc).